 Bare-Earth mining, volumetric and natural resource surveys are best handled by high-end RGB payloads like the RX1R II.
 Even massive surveys, like those performed by an energy firm in Finland and the US, are ideal with the right drone and RGB camera.
 Established mining firms like Jellinbah and Westmoreland have offered examples of how they’ve incorporated photogrammetry into their workflows because of the accuracy, resolution and photorealistic results that enable efficient mine management.
 On top of this, photogrammetry is cost effective and saves time not only to capture and process data related to cut and fill volumes, stockpile assessments and status reports, but also to share this information and reconcile with contractors and stakeholders.

 Professional drones like the WingtraOne can capture up to 400 hectares (988 acres) in a single flight at resolutions of 2.5 cm/pixel (1 in/pixel).
-In this example above, WingtraOne was used to efficiently create surveys over tens of thousands of hectares (2D RGB map on left, 3D digital surface model on right).
+In this example above, WingtraOne was used to efficiently create surveys over tens of thousands of hectares (2D RGB map on top, 3D digital surface model at the bottom).

 Power line surveys for vegetation control can be done with LIDAR or high-resolution photogrammetry and powerline extraction features on software like Pix4Dsurvey.
 For the sake of photorealism, price and workflow, we recommend the later option.
 A good example is this one from Poland, where FlyTech UAV used photogrammetry to revolutionize its powerline vegetation management.
 Research is ongoing around photogrammetry as a go-to, cost-effective solution that is even incorporated into a management update to the largest European power grid operator.